 If the filename File is absolute (possibly after variable substitution), the include file with that name is included.
 Otherwise, the specified file is searched for in the following directories, and in this order:

-- The current working directory - The directory where the module is being compiled - The directories given by the include option include_lib is similar to include, but is not to point out an absolute file.
-Instead, the first path component (possibly after variable substitution) is assumed to be the name of an application.
+- The current working directory - ٠ The directory where the module is being compiled - The directories given by the include option

 For details, see the erlc(1) manual page in ERTS and compile(3) manual page in Compiler.